 Note: Viestenz-Smith Mountain Park was destroyed in the 2013 Big Thompson flood.
-The City of Loveland has been working to restore the park, including the expansion of recreation opportunities on the north bank of the river, out of the floodway.
-The park is scheduled to re-open in late September 2018.
+In 2018, the City of Loveland worked to restore the park, including the expansion of recreation opportunities on the north bank of the river, out of the floodway.
+The park re-opened on September 28, 2018.

 Take a look around and you might spot a dipper on the river rocks or a deer drinking along the willows.
 Like humans, land animals need a dependable supply of clean drinking water.
 For fish and other aquatic animals, the quality of water in the Big Thompson is even more critical, as they live and breathe on its very essence.